nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 ## FUNCTION _INIT()
 This function runs as the game begins.
 It is doing stuff to initialize your game.
 In this case, notice the code:
 ```
 function _init()
   xpos = 64
   ypos = 64
 end
 ```
 The first part of that code, ``` function _init()``` is us creating that function.
-We are definine that the function called _init begins there.
-The () means that it does not take any parameters.
-It is just a function that runs on its own.
-Next, we see:
+We are definine that a function called _init.
+Everything after the () is what that function contains.
+For now, we won't say more about the () except for the fact that you need them in order for it to work.

+The next part is:
 ```
   xpos = 64
   ypos = 64
 ```
+We call these two lines of code variables.
+The first is the variable ```xpos``` and the second is the variable ```ypos```.
+Each of these exist *only* inside the _INIT() function right now.
+There are other types of variables that we will get to soon.

+But what does that mean?
+2 variables declared for 64 and 64 what?

-These two lines of code declare that something is going to go on the X-Axis at pixel 64 and the Y-Axis at pixel 64.
-What does that mean/ Well, the PICO-8 Screen is 127 pixels tall and 127 pixels wide. *This is important to remember.*
+Well, the PICO-8 Screen is 127 pixels tall and 127 pixels wide. *This is important to remember* and it means that right in the middle of the screen are where these two variables are pointing at, pixel 64 on the X-Axis and pixel 64 on the Y-Axis.

+But what?
+All you really know is that "Something" has been declared for these two points.
+In the case of the _INIT() Function, it just means that this is where something will be drawn by the draw function.

 ## Function _DRAW()
+The Draw function is the second part of the PICO-8 Loop.
+It is responsible for what it seems like it would be responsible for - drawing things.
+Take the example we've been working with.
+Let's take it apart a little.
 ```
 function _draw()
   cls()
   circfill(xpos, ypos, 10, 8)
 end
 ```
+What this seems to be doing is ```cls``` which is clearing the screen and then ```circlfil``` which is drawing a circle that begins at those variables that were delcared earlier.
+The whole line is ```circfill(xpos, ypos, 10, 8)``` but what does that mean?

 But what happens if we take out the clear screen?
 ```